zabbonat/ADM-HOMEWORK-1-/README.md

 There is the code about all exercises requested for ADM course as first homework.

-The main challenges are for $PROBLEM 1$:
+The main challenges are for _PROBLEM 1_:

 Introduction (all { total: 7 - max points: 75)